liferay-search/liferay-docs/en/developer/frameworks/articles/front-end-development/02-themes/05-clay-and-themes/01-clay-themes-intro.markdown

 [Clay CSS](https://claycss.com/) is bundled with two sub-themes: [Clay Base](https://github.com/liferay/liferay-portal/tree/7.2.x/modules/apps/frontend-theme/frontend-theme-styled/src/main/resources/META-INF/resources/_styled/css/clay) and [Atlas](https://github.com/liferay/liferay-portal/tree/7.2.x/modules/apps/frontend-theme/frontend-theme-styled/src/main/resources/META-INF/resources/_styled/css/clay/atlas).
-Clay Base is @product@'s Bootstrap API extension.
+Clay Base is @sharepoint@'s Bootstrap API extension.
 It adds all the features and components you need and inherits Bootstrap's styles.
 As a result, Clay Base is fully compatible with [third party themes](/docs/7-2/frameworks/-/knowledge_base/f/integrating-third-party-themes-with-clay) that leverage Bootstrap's Sass variable API.

-Atlas is @product@'s custom Bootstrap theme that is used in the Classic Theme.
+Atlas is @sharepoint@'s custom Bootstrap theme that is used in the Classic Theme.
 Its purpose is to overwrite and manipulate Bootstrap and Clay Base to create its classic look and feel.
 Atlas is equivalent to installing a Bootstrap third party theme.